WMCAlliance/BukkitIRCd/README.md

 =============

 ### Description
+BukkitIRCd is a comprehensive IRC plugin for Bukkit.
+It allows ingame server chat to be accessed in a standalone IRC channel, or to be linked to a InspIRCd network.
+Each Bukkit user is represented as his/her own IRC user and can have access to certain IRC privileges.
+As well, the plugin allows for server control through a IRC channel.

 This plugin was [originally](http://dev.bukkit.org/server-mods/bukkitircd) by Jdbye.
 As he hasn't touched it in months, we decided to make some edits of our own.